magento/devdocs/guides/v2.0/architecture/global_extensibility_features.md

 Attribute types fall into three general categories:

-* <b>EAV (Entity-Attribute-Value) attributes</b> are site-specific attributes that you can define for a local site using the Magento Admin interface.
+* <b>EAV (Entity-Attribute-Value) attributes</b> are site-specific attributes that you can define for a local site using the Magento Admin.

 * <b>Custom attributes</b> are a subset of EAV attributes.
 Objects that use EAV attributes typically store values in several MySQL tables.
 The Customer and Catalog modules use EAV attributes.

 * <b>Extension attributes</b>  often use more complex data types than custom attributes.
-These attributes do not appear in the product interface.
-Extension attributes are introduced by extension modules.
+These attributes do not appear in the storefront.
+Extension attributes are introduced by modules.

 See <a href="{{ site.gdeurl }}extension-dev-guide/bk-extension-dev-guide.html">PHP Developer Guide</a> for information about using attributes.

 <h3>Web APIs</h3>
 Magento or third-party services can be configured as a web API (REST or SOAP) with some simple XML.
-You can use these services to integrate your Magento installation into third-party applications, such as CRM (Customer Relationship Management), ERP (Enterprise Resource Planning) back office systems, and CMS (Content Management System).
+You can use these services to integrate your Magento installation into third-party applications, such as CRM (Customer Relationship Management), ERP (Enterprise Resource Planning) back office systems, and CMS (Content Management Systems).

 See <a href="{{ site.gdeurl }}get-started/bk-get-started-api.html">Getting Started with Magento Web APIs</a> for more information.

 <h3>Service contracts, dependency injection, and dependency inversion</h3>
 <i>Service contracts</i> provide a new way to access public API endpoints.
-These PHP interfaces offer robust, stable extension points that clients can connect to.
+These PHP interfaces offer robust, stable extension points to which clients can connect.
 Service contracts define the endpoints that function as a module's public API.
 Defining these endpoints is an essential part of adding a module.

 Service contracts are discussed throughout the Magento documentation set.
 See <a href="{{ site.gdeurl }}architecture/archi_perspectives/service_layer.html">Service layer</a> for a high-level introduction.
 See <a href="{{ site.gdeurl }}extension-dev-guide/bk-extension-dev-guide.html">PHP Developer Guide</a> for a more detailed discussion of service contracts and dependency injection.